The Brenizer method - Ultimate bokeh portraits

 The Brenizer method, also known as a Bokeh Panarama (Bokehrama), named after Ryan Brenizer is a method used by a few advanced photographers to create stunning portraits and with exaggerated depth of field and a wider view than otherwise possible.
-Simulating much larger formats than 35mm film/sensors.
-The effect is absolutely staggering as seen in this example I created to demonstrate.
+Simulating much larger formats than 35mm film/sensors and extremely wide apertures the effect is absolutely staggering..

 How to use the Brenizer Method